A properly structured and well-written documentation explaining how to use an API effectively and integrate it easily can help developers big time.

 The API documentation by Postman is a good option for you to generate docs that even machines can read well.
 It also keeps your API up to date automatically every time a change has been made in real-time and lets you publish the docs easily and quickly.

 Postman can automatically pull your entire sample requests, code snippets, headers, and more to populate the documentation with machine-readable instructions and dynamic examples.
 Thus, it becomes easy to share the API with anyone you want.

-Share all your collection within seconds by embedding the button – ‘Run in Postman’ in your docs or website.
+Share all your collections within seconds by embedding the button – ‘Run in Postman’ in your docs or website.
 This way, anyone can import the documentation with a single click.
 Gain wider adoption of the APIs by making your documentation consumable by anyone, including developers, product managers, testers, and more.